RLloyd/GD-Blog/codebase.md

 Added the ParallaxNavigation component : 12.17.2024
 ===========================================================================-*/
 'use client';
+import { isMultimediaSection, portfolioSections } from '@/data/portfolioData';
 import Lenis from '@studio-freight/lenis';
 import { gsap } from 'gsap';
 import { ScrollTrigger } from 'gsap/ScrollTrigger';
 import Image from 'next/image';
 import Link from 'next/link';
 import { useEffect, useRef } from 'react';
+import { SlArrowDown } from 'react-icons/sl';
 import { ParallaxNavigation } from '../ParallaxNavigation';
-import { portfolioSections, isMultimediaSection } from '@/data/portfolioData';

 gsap.registerPlugin(ScrollTrigger);